electrode-io/electrode-native/docs/cli/create-container.md

 #### Description

-* Create a new Container locally.
+* Create a new Container project locally.

 #### Syntax